This page highlights new disability exams research published in peer-reviewed academic journals, books, and related

 1. Note that I often break up abstracts into paragraphs for ease of reading and bold some of the text for the same reason.

 2. Although I am a psychologist, I am not a fan of APA Style.
 The citation format on this page is a slight modification of Chicago Manual of Style.
 I deviate from the style in how dates are written and how article titles are formatted.
 Instead of putting "titles" in quotes, I bold the title.

 Regarding dates, I prefer the U.S. military's tradition of Date Month (3-letter abbrev.)
 Year, e.g., 22 Feb 2019, because this method is least likely to cause confusion.

-Plus, in almost all Latin-influenced European languages, the first three letters for the name of a month are the same.
+Plus, in many European languages the first three letters for the name of a month are the same or similar.
 See the chart below for examples.

 I value your feedback!